Gear cutting operations

 The generation of straight or helical gears is one of the most complex types of machining.
 This is the operation that shapes the gear teeth on our drive pinions and gear wheels.

-At Masson-Marine, we use 18NCD6 grade steel with 70/80 kg hardness.
+At Masson-Marine, we use 18CrNiMo7-6 grade steel.

 Gear cutting usually follows the lathing operations.